 HK: Associates are constituents of the orchestra that make the harmony come together.
 They take responsibility in putting together the pieces of the matter to move things forward, including drafting motions, agreements, emails, memos, and preparing for calls and hearings.
 The associates in the bankruptcy and restructuring group are given opportunities to take responsibility over key components of a matter.
 So, even as a junior associate, I have led calls with the client and negotiated substantive matters with opposing counsel.

 TK: Associates are the engine of any matter.
-They are responsible for creating the primary work-product needed for all of our matters, whether that be transactional documents for a debt restructuring, a motion in an adversary proceeding or a plan of reorganization in a Chapter 11 proceeding.
+They are responsible for creating the primary work-product needed for all our matters, whether that be transactional documents for a debt restructuring, a motion in an adversary proceeding, or a plan of reorganization in a Chapter 11 proceeding.
 More senior associates also take a significant amount of responsibility for the overall workflow of the case, including managing the team.

 What qualities make for good bankruptcy lawyers?